world1100/FULL-Facial-Recognition-System/README.md

 ## WARNING

-### The Creator of this project is Kasra Moradi, If you are a content creator or if you want to share this project with someone, please put the credits
+### The creator of this project is Kasra Moradi.
+If you are a content creator or want to share this project, please give credit.

-### How to install:
+### How to Install:

 <!DOCTYPE html>
 <html>